sohamm17/pipe_schedule/README.md

 CoPi files are:
 1. `copi_e2e.py`: For only E2E Delay Constraint implementation.
 2. `copi_all.py`: For all the constraints.
+3. `copi_lib.py`: Contains the CoPi algorithm that solves both constraints.
-3. `multi_pipeline.py`: For the multiprocessor experiments with CoPi.
+4. `multi_pipeline.py`: For the multiprocessor experiments with CoPi.

 MINLP Solvers:
 1. `ilp/ilp_gekko.py`: `GEKKO` constraint optimization solution.